EBI-Metagenomics/EMG-docs/docs/faqs.rst

 Can I submit ITS amplicon sequences?
 ------------------------------------
-At the present moment, the pipeline does not provide taxonomic analysis of ITS sequences, so no meaningful analysis results will be returned for these data sets.
+The v5.0 analysis pipeline classifies ITS sequences for amplicon studies based on two databases: UNITE and ITSoneDB

 Can I submit viral sequences?
 -----------------------------
 Although MGnify does not currently provide taxonomic analysis of viral sequences, any reads submitted to the pipeline that encode predicted protein coding sequences (pCDS) undergo functional analysis using InterPro.
 Therefore, while no taxonomic data will be returned for viral sequences, it should be possible to obtain functional analysis results.
+We hope to make specific viral analysis available in the near future.

 How do I run a sequence search against the metagenomics datasets?
 -----------------------------------------------------------------